hexobandit/knowledge-db/kube-audit-scripts.md

        --enable-admission-plugins=NodeRestriction,PodSecurity

--** However from Kubernetes 1.23 onward, PSA is enabled by default unless explicitly disabled**.
+- However from Kubernetes 1.23 onward, PSA is enabled by default unless explicitly disabled.
 - Even if the PodSecurity isnt't listed in `--enable-admission-plugins` it can still enforce profiles based on ns annotations.

 ### Check ns annotations for `pod-security`
+Run either of these two commands:

+        kubectl describe namespace flux-system
         kubectl get namespaces flux-system -o json

-or

-        kubectl describe namespace flux-system

 and look for: